Short-Form Content Ascent: Captivating Viewers Instantly

 Instagram Reels: Following the Trend

-Following TikTok’s success, other social media platforms quickly embraced the short-form content trend.
-Instagram notably introduced Reels in 2020.
-Since their introduction, Reels have become a fundamental part of Instagram’s algorithm, with accounts using Reels being prioritised in users’ feeds, thus forming a distinct identity separate from TikTok.
+After TikTok’s success, other social media platforms quickly embraced the trend.
+Instagram introduced Reels in 2020.
+Since then, Reels have become a core part of Instagram’s algorithm.
+Accounts that use Reels get priority in users’ feeds.
+This gives Instagram an identity separate from TikTok.

 Short Form Content in Influencer Marketing